-In addition to the Physical Therapy clinic in Ft.
-Myers and the Physical Therapy clinic in Cape Coral, I presently work as the lead physical therapist for the Mountain Dew Tour.
+In addition to assisting with physical therapy treatments in Ft.
+Myers and in our physical therapy clinic in Cape Coral, I presently work as the lead physical therapist for the Mountain Dew Tour.
 You can see this on NBC.

 Now that you know something about me, I hope we’ll meet in person, so I can learn about you.

 I’d like to encourage you to start your healing process by signing up for my assessment: it’s free and it pinpoints the problem, so there is no guessing.

 I had the honor of attending the following educational institutions on my journey to become a top-rated doctor of physical therapy.